ctrl-alt-d/BlazorServerTree/README.md

 # BlazorServerTree

-A simple lazy load UI sample to deal with hierarchical data.
+A simple Server-Side Blazor sample app to deal with hierarchical data.

 The project has a fake data layer service that allow running it without database backend configuration.